mdakher/Launched-Projects/README.md

 # 1. Banglai-Django

 Banglai-django is a popular blog site written django in bangla.
-Banglai-django is a popular blog site written django in bangla.
-Banglai-django is a popular blog site written django in bangla.
-Banglai-django is a popular blog site written django in bangla.
-Banglai-django is a popular blog site written django in bangla.
+We also love to do great work.
+We love design.
+We love life.
+We love technology.
+We love music.
+We love being productive.
+We love coffee.
+We love to work fast (& dirty).
+We love our clients.

 * **Website:** [www.banglai-django.com](http://www.banglai-django.com/)